-Leaving freshly cleaned laundry in the flimsy plastic bag can cause yellowing, staining and weakening of fibers.
-The yellowing and other changes in color is caused by BHT (butylated hydroxyl tolune) an anti-oxidant used in the manufacturing of the plastic bag.
-When BHT comes in contact with any moisture and impurities in the air it forms a yellow pigment that transfers to the fabric.
+Leaving freshly cleaned laundry in the flimsy plastic bag can cause yellowing, staining, mildew growth, and weakening of fibers.
+The yellowing and other changes in color are caused by BHT (butylated hydroxytoluene) an antioxidant used in the manufacturing of the plastic bag.
+When BHT comes in contact with any moisture and impurities in the air, it forms a yellow pigment that transfers to the fabric.

 Dry cleaning implies that there is no moisture present in your freshly cleaned clothes.
 But the term is a misnomer because there is some moisture in the chemicals involved in the cleaning of garments.
-And almost all of the pressing of garments involves using steam to remove wrinkles.
-The plastic bag traps in moisture and if left in place for extended periods can cause mildew growth which is a real threat to the integrity of the clothing's fibers.
+And, almost all of the final pressing of garments involves using steam to remove wrinkles.
+The plastic bag traps in the moisture and, if left in place for extended periods, can cause mildew growth which is a real threat to the integrity of the fabric fibers.

-For washable white or printed clothes that have yellowed, the safest way to whiten and brighten is to use an oxygen based bleach solution.
-Oxygen bleach is safe for all white and colored fabrics (do not use on silk, wool or any garment trimmed with leather).
+For washable white, colored, or printed clothes that have yellowed, the safest way to whiten and brighten is to use an oxygen-based bleach solution.

-Mix a solution of the oxygen bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water by following package directions.
+Mix a solution of the oxygen bleach (brand names are OxiClean, Nellie's All Natural Oxygen Brightener or OXO Brite) and cool water by following the package directions.
 Mix enough solution so that the yellowed clothes or table linens can be completely covered when submerged in the water.
 Allow the items to soak for at least four hours or overnight.
+A longer soak will produce better results because oxygen bleach is slow-acting.
 Drain the solution and wash as usual.
 Repeat as necessary to completely whiten clothes and linens.